Choosing the Right Car Seat

-Each car seat has a label showing date of manufacture.
+Each car seat has a label showing the date of manufacture.
 If your seat was made more than six years ago, it may not meet current safety standards.

 Several of the most popular brands have recently been recalled.
 To verify whether your seat has been subject to recall, check with the manufacturer or the Auto Safety Hotline, 888-DASH-2-DOT.

 Does the used child safety seat have the instructions?
-One of the biggest safety issues with car seats is improper installation by parents.
+One of the biggest safety issues with car seats is an improper installation by parents.

 Does the seat show signs of wear

 Avoid a car seat that has been in an accident.
 Even a minor accident can render the car seat unsafe.
 If the used car seat shows signs of wear or damage, it may not provide adequate security for your child.